runtimeverification/iele-semantics/INSTALL.md

-brew tap homebrew/homebrew-cask homebrew-cask-versions brew cask install java8 brew install maven opam pkg-config gmp mpfr automake libtool pandoc export LDFLAGS="-L$(brew --prefix openssl)/lib" # needed by pyethereum export CFLAGS="-I$(brew --prefix openssl)/include" # needed by pyethereum
+brew tap homebrew/homebrew-cask homebrew-cask-versions brew cask install java8 brew install maven opam pkg-config gmp mpfr automake libtool pandoc
 ```

 Followed by the Ubuntu instructions beginning at `git submodule update --init`

 --------------

-To test against a fragment of the ethereum test suite, run `make test`.
+To test against our test suite, run `make test`.
 For more details, see [here](https://github.com/runtimeverification/iele-semantics#testing-1).

 Other Linux distros can install by installing the list of dependencies in the `apt-get install` command above and then following the rest of the instructions.